PatchworkOS 19e446b

 Create a new dentry.

-Lookup a dentry for the given name.
-Will NOT traverse mountpoints.
+Lookup a dentry for the given name without traversing mountpoints.

-Make a dentry positive by associating it with an inode.
+Make a dentry positive by associating it with an vnode.

 Macro Definition Documentation